DGX Spark · part 30

 Per-position acceptance (the headline numbers)

 The vanilla draft on an abliterated body decays at roughly −22 / −14 / −9 pp per step.
-The fine-tuned drafter decays at −9 / −1 / −1 — essentially a flat curve.
+The fine-tuned drafter decays at −9 / −1 / −1 — essentially a flat curve, on the raw endpoint.

 Throughput sweep